 This Commons Library briefing paper deals with the way stillbirth is investigated at present and proposals for changeJump to full report >>

-This briefing paper deals with the position in England and Wales.
+This briefing paper deals with the position in England and Wales except where stated otherwise.

 All unexpected or avoidable deaths, including those of mothers or babies, which may have been the result of healthcare failings should currently be investigated as serious incidents, under NHS England and NHS Wales national frameworks.

-The Department of Health and the Welsh and Scottish Governments have also jointly commissioned a standard Perinatal Mortality Review Tool, to assist maternity and neonatal units in investigating all stillbirths and perinatal deaths.
+The Department of Health and Social Care and the Welsh and Scottish Governments have also jointly commissioned a standard Perinatal Mortality Review Tool, to assist maternity and neonatal units in investigating all stillbirths and perinatal deaths.

-At present coroners do not have power to investigate a stillbirth.
+At present coroners do not have power to investigate stillbirth.
 There has to have been an independent life before the coroner has jurisdiction to investigate a subsequent death.
 The definition of stillbirth is based on there not having been an independent life, meaning that the coroner does not have jurisdiction to investigate.

 There have been a number of calls for the law to be changed, including by Sands, the stillbirth and neonatal death charity, and in Parliamentary debate.

 In Northern Ireland, which has its own legislation, the position is now different.
 In 2013, in a landmark decision, the Northern Ireland Court of Appeal held that coroners do have jurisdiction to carry out an inquest on a child that had been capable of being born alive.

 On 28 November 2017, the then Health Secretary, Jeremy Hunt, made a statement to the House on the Government’s new strategy to improve safety in NHS maternity services.
 This included an announcement that from April 2018, the Healthcare Safety Investigation Branch (HSIB) would investigate every case of a stillbirth, neonatal death, suspected brain injury or maternal death notified to the Royal College of Obstetricians and Gynaecologists (RCOG) Every Baby Counts programme, amounting to around 1,000 incidents per year.
-Investigations began in the South region of England in April 2018, with full national roll‑out expected by March 2019.
+Investigations began in the South region of England in April 2018, with full national roll‑out by March 2019.